What Is Friday

 Because all your data stays on your machine, you already have the highest level of control possible.
 These are the specific actions you can take.

-Navigate to %AppData%\Chronos\ in File Explorer at any time to view all configuration files, logs, and model data stored by Chronos.
-No special tools required — it's all plaintext JSON and binary model files.
+Navigate to %AppData%\Friday\ in File Explorer at any time to view all configuration files, logs, and model data stored by Friday.
+No special tools required, it's all plaintext JSON and binary model files.

 Your app registry, voice preferences, wake-word settings, and all other configuration values live in human-readable JSON files.
-Open them in any text editor (Notepad, VS Code) and modify them freely.
-Chronos reloads on next launch.
+Open them in any text editor and modify them freely.
+Friday reloads on next launch.

-Uninstalling Chronos or manually deleting the %AppData%\Chronos\ folder removes everything completely.
+Uninstalling Friday or manually deleting the %AppData%\Friday\ folder removes everything completely.
 There is no server-side data to delete because none was ever sent.

 Additional Provisions

 If this privacy policy changes, the updated version will be posted with a new effective date.
-Since Chronos does not collect contact information, we cannot notify you directly — we recommend bookmarking this page if you wish to stay informed.
-Breaking changes in data handling will always accompany a major version update with release notes.
+Since Friday does not collect contact information, we cannot notify you directly, bookmark this page if you'd like to stay informed.
+Breaking changes in data handling always accompany a major version update with release notes.

 Jurisdiction

 We believe trust must be earned through transparency.
-The Chronos source code is available for review on GitHub.
-You are encouraged to audit the codebase, inspect network calls, or run it through any static analysis tool.
-If you identify a discrepancy between the code and this policy, please open an issue immediately.
+Friday's source code is available for review on GitHub.
+You're encouraged to audit the codebase, inspect network calls, or run it through any static analysis tool.

 Privacy Contact